gschmutz/kafka-workshop/11-using-ksql-simple/README.md

 ## Project columns on Stream

+Let's see how we can only show the columns we want to see

 ```ksql
 SELECT email_address, amount
 FROM transaction_s
 EMIT CHANGES;
 ```

+In the 2nd terminal, insert a new transaction

 ```ksql
 INSERT INTO transaction_s (email_address, tx_id, card_number, timestamp, amount)
 VALUES ('tim.gallagher@acme.com', '8227233d-0b66-4e69-b49b-3cd08b21ab7d', '99989898909808', FROM_UNIXTIME(UNIX_TIMESTAMP()), 55.65);
 ```

+And you should see

 ```
 +---------------------------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+